SeongjaeHuh/past_engin/Part1.md

 ```
 ![](/img/1-72.PNG)

-#### c.
+## c.
 Create and grant user “training” with password “training” full access to the test database.
-(It is ok if you give training full access to the entire MySQL database)

 ```
 create user 'training'@'%' identified by 'training';